blackflux/node-tdd/README.md

 Used to customize the name of the file that environment variables are loaded from, if it exists, when `useNock` is true and no cassette file exists.

+Environment variables are loaded after envVars and envVarsFile variables are loaded.

-Defined environment variables will overwrite set ones.
+Environment variables will overwrite set ones.

 #### envVars